Quramy/ts-graphql-plugin/README.md

 npm install ts-graphql-plugin -D
 ```

-And configure `plugins` section of your tsconfig.json, for example:
+And configure `plugins` section in your tsconfig.json, for example:

 ```json
 {